mukund1403/tp/docs/UserGuide.md

 - `USER_NAME1` is the name of the first user.
 - `USER_NAME2` is the name of the second user.
 - `/user` is a keyword to indicate the start of the second user's name.
+- The two users must be existing members of the group.

 Example: `settle Alice /user Bob`